 Traditionally, the grated potato is added to a mixture of baking soda, flour, and buttermilk, then fried in a pan until golden brown and crispy.

-Due to the fine potato gratings, boxty has a smoother texture than other potato pancakes in the likes of Balkans cuisine.
+Due to fine potato gratings and the common addition of leftover mashed potatoes, boxty has a smoother texture than other potato pancakes in the likes of Balkan cuisine.

 Boxty can be eaten with many different creams, sauces, and cooked meats and vegetables.
 It’s one of Ireland’s simplest but most delicious dishes.